News

 Unfortunately, although many car seats designed for children with special needs have been tested to other standards such as European and North American, none have been tested against the Australian standard.
 In order to use these seats legally in Australia, a strict exemption process must be followed.

 First, parents should check whether there are any Australian Standards tested car seats that can meet the postural and behavioural needs of the child.
-In SA, the RAA safety centre is a good resource for this information.
-If there is not an appropriate seat, a special purpose or custom made restraint may be warranted.
+In SA, the RAA safety centre is a good resource for this information and trials.
+Although they don’t have the same level of features as the special purpose seats, they are all slightly different, so may need to be considered.
+However, if there is not an appropriate seat, a special purpose or custom made restraint may be warranted.

 We can then work with families and therapists to provide advice on the range of specialised car seats available and which may be best suited to your child, as well as any additional supports or considerations needed.

 It’s also worth considering that this process runs parallel to the NDIS.
-In order for funding to be allocated through your child’s NDIS plan to purchase a special needs car seat, your family will need to show that standard car seats will not meet your child’s needs, along with the exemption letter from your doctor.
+In order for funding to be allocated through your child’s NDIS plan to purchase a special needs car seat, your family will need to show that standard car seats will not meet your child’s needs, along with the exemption letter from your doctor and supporting information from a prescribing therapist.

 While this process is a somewhat complicated and time consuming one, it is designed to carefully balance each child’s safety with their individual needs and meet the Australian legal requirements.